WoltLab/docs.woltlab.com/docs/migration/wsc53/session.md

-# Migrating from WSC 5.3 - Session Handling and Authentication
+# Migrating from WoltLab Suite 5.3 - Session Handling and Authentication

 WoltLab Suite 5.4 includes a completely refactored session handling.
 As long as you only interact with sessions via `WCF::getSession()`, especially when you perform read-only accesses, you should not notice any breaking changes.